 Some examples include:

-- Communicating about health and medicine – for example, a recent study showed the impact of misusing the word ‘breakthrough’ in scientific communications
+- Appropriate language in patient education materials – for example, a recent study showed the impact of misusing the word ‘breakthrough’ in scientific communications

 - Regulatory laws – you’ll need to be aware of current laws, as well as any changes to regulations or legislation

 - Lawsuits – legal issues can affect health professionals and publications you may write for

 While there are specific medical writing-related issues we need to be aware of, like whether cheap medical writing outsourcing is a threat to your career, and if health bloggers should give health advice, it’s also important for us to follow the broader topics that inform our work.

 So if you’re keen to learn more about the health writing industry, here’s some advice to get you started.